John Carter (Texas politician): Early life, education, and career

 Carter was born in Houston, but has spent most of his life in central Texas.
-He graduated from Texas Tech University with a degree in history in 1964, and earned a law degree from the University of Texas School of Law in 1969.
+He graduated from Texas Tech University with a degree in history in 1964, and earned a Juris Doctor from the University of Texas School of Law in 1969.

 After graduating from law school, Carter served as the first general counsel to the Texas House of Representatives' Agriculture Committee.
 He later began a private law practice in Round Rock.

 In 1981, Carter was appointed as judge of the 277th District Court of Williamson County.
 He was elected to the post a year later, the first Republican elected to a countywide position in the county.
 He was reelected four times.

 U.S. House of Representatives

 Elections

 Carter retired from the bench in 2001 to run for Congress in the newly created 31st District.
 After finishing second in the Republican primary, he defeated Peter Wareing in the runoff, which was tantamount to election in what was then a heavily Republican district.

 For his first term, 2003–05, Carter represented a district that stretched from the suburbs of Austin to far western Houston, and included College Station, home of Texas A&M University.
 From the 2003 Texas redistricting until 2013, Carter represented a district stretching from the fringes of the Dallas–Fort Worth Metroplex through more rural portions of Central Texas.
 Redistricting after the 2010 census, which first affected the 2013–15 term, reduced the 31st to Bell and Williamson counties.
 The 31st now includes Fort Hood, home of the U.S. Army's 3rd Cavalry Regiment and the 1st Cavalry Division.

 In 2016, Carter was reelected with 166,060 votes (58.4%) over Democratic nominee Mike Clark and Libertarian Scott Ballard, who received 103,852 (34.5%) and 14,676 (5.2%), respectively.

 In 2018, Carter defeated Democratic nominee MJ Hegar with 144,680 votes (50.6%) to her 136,362 (47.7%).
 It was the smallest victory margin of his career.